njnjfnj/njnjfnj/README.md

 # Hi there, I'm Serhii! 👋

 I am a student at the **Institute of Applied System Analysis** (Igor Sikorsky Kyiv Polytechnic Institute), passionate about low-level programming, network security, computational algorithms, data science.
+I am currently working as a freelancer at <a href='https://freelancehunt.com/freelancer/ilin06serhii.html'>freelancehunt</a>.

 Based in **Cherkasy, Ukraine** 🇺🇦